-Databasing and Digitiizing Extant and Extinct Fern Collections
+Databasing and Digitizing Extant and Extinct Fern Collections

 The Paleo-Botany Collection

-In 2005, the Paleobotany Collections at FMNH, which comprise over 90,000 cataloged specimens, moved into the newly opened Collections Resource Center (CRC), an on site facility that houses collections from Geology, Zoology and Anthropology.
-Within this facility, new compactor-mounted specimen cabinets and shelving have given Paleobotany a 135% increase in storage capacity (See http://fieldmuseum.org/explore/department/geology/fossil-plants/facilities).
+In 2005, the Museum's Paleobotany Collections, which comprise over 90,000 cataloged specimens, moved into the newly opened Collections Resource Center (CRC), an on site facility that houses collections from Geology, Zoology and Anthropology.
+Within this facility, new compactor-mounted specimen cabinets and shelving have given Paleobotany a 135% increase in storage capacity.